fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/GoogleDialogflowCX/advanced-features.md

 ### Receiving Last consumer message (Messaging Only)

-Third-Party Bots will provide the last message sent by the consumer as part of the welcome event when an ongoing conversation gets transferred to a new Agent or skill.
-This will provide a way to run custom logic and respond back with a different response than the normal welcome intent.
+Third-Party bot now provides a way to add the last consumer message as a part of the welcome event (messaging only).
+When an ongoing conversation gets transferred to a new Agent or Skill, This enhancement will allow brands to respond to the last consumer message uttered as per their needs.

-An example use case of the last consumer message sent by Third-Party Bots is described below.
-The example will show how to set up and access the WelcomeEvent response with Google Dialogflow CX.
+We will describe an example of how to set up and access the WelcomeEvent response in Google Dialogflow CX below.
+We will use Google Dialogflow's capability of providing fulfillment via google cloud function.

-#### Create Welcome Event Haandler
+#### Create Welcome Event Handler

 Ensure you have an event handler in your flow builder that handle the custom `WELCOME` event, the highlighted area in figure 3.11 show you how to add new event handler in DialogFlow CX builder.